thomasthewalkercodes/interpersonalmotiveconflict/README.md

 # interpersonalmotiveconflict
-Here I basically replicate what westermann did with the conflicting motives
+Here I basically replicate what westermann/titus  did with the conflicting motives